mmontossi/indexers/README.md

 ### Rake tasks

-At any time you can build/rebuild your indexes using:
+At any time you can build/rebuild your indexers using:
 ```
-$ bundle exec rake indexes:build
+$ bundle exec rake indexers:build
-$ bundle exec rake indexes:rebuild
+$ bundle exec rake indexers:rebuild
 ```

 ### Search